hope51607/realtime_pdf_translate/readme.md

     pip install win32clipboard selenium pynput
     ```
 2.
-    edit source code to use your prefer browser
+    edit source code line 6 to use your prefer browser
      ( default is my prefer: new edge )

 3.